TART-MSU/HyperQB/Readme.md

 ## HOW TO USE
-We have our source code all compiled as executable files which are placed in folder exec/
+We have our source code all compiled as executable files.

-To run HyperQube, execute hyperqube.sh with two scenarios:
+To run HyperQube, execute ```hyperqube.sh``` with one of the following two scenarios:

    1. BMC with single model:<br/>
 	$ ```hyperqube.sh <model_file_name.smv> <formula_file_name.hq> <k> ```